Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Constraints-of-Thought (Const-o-T)

-The key idea behind Const-o-T is to extract both the intent and the associated constraints from the user's input, and then leverage them to guide large language models (LLMs) or tree search algorithms such as MCTS.
-These extracted constraints serve two main purposes: (i) they steer the generation process to align with the user's high-level intent, and (ii) they provide a means to verify whether the generated output satisfies domain-specific requirements—such as game legality rules or geometric constraints in CAD generation.
-This feedback mechanism also enables iterative refinement of the output.
+The key idea behind Const-o-T is to transform natural language strategies into a sequence of structured $\langle \text{intent}, \text{constraint} \rangle$ pairs, where each constraint is an executable predicate that directly restricts the planner’s feasible action space.
+Formally, each constraint $\kappa_t$ defines a predicate over actions that induces a restricted action set $A_{\kappa_t}(s) \subseteq A(s)$, and this restriction is enforced \emph{before node expansion} during search.
+This transforms intermediate reasoning from descriptive rationales into \emph{search controllers} that modify the planner itself.

+These extracted constraints serve two roles.
+First, they align planning with the user’s high-level intent by restricting the admissible actions to those consistent with the intended strategy.
+Second, they ensure feasibility by enforcing domain-specific requirements (e.g., game rules or geometric validity) through symbolic validation.

-Algorithm~\ref{alg:constcot-extract} illustrates this process: in line 2, the LLM receives the input and generates the corresponding intent-constraint pairs.
-From lines 4 to 10, the algorithm verifies each extracted constraint, ensuring that downstream reasoning or planning steps adhere to the specified rules.
+Algorithm~\ref{alg:constcot-extract} illustrates this process.
+In line 2, the language model maps the user input to a sequence of $\langle \text{intent}, \text{constraint} \rangle$ pairs.
+From lines 4 to 10, each candidate constraint is validated to ensure structural correctness and feasibility.
+The resulting constraint set defines the admissible action space used during downstream reasoning or planning, ensuring that only constraint-consistent actions are considered throughout the search process.

-\subsection{User Study}
+\section{User Study}